Planning for a Power BI Enterprise Deployment

 And so, again, you have to think about that extra that extra costs, potentially for your premium users to consume premium content.
 It’s not very expensive.

-It’s only a, you know, 20 bucks a month, or something per user extra, but it is something you need to think about.
+It’s only $20 a month, or something per user extra, but it is something you need to think about.

 So they’re kind of the main user cohorts that you have, usually inside organizations, and then the people, the licensing levels, that.
 They need that.
 You have a few edge cases, as well, like, web developers.
 Who might do embedded content and that kind of stuff?
 It’s pretty easy to lookup which type of license that and it’s the default really is the pro license.